Skip to content

 Deidre Conlon, global and urban studies scholar-in-residence in Emerson’s Institute for Liberal Arts and Interdisciplinary Studies, teaches several courses on cities, and primarily researches immigration issues.

 Her work on migration and mobility among asylum seekers has gained the recognition of the Economic and Social Research Council (ESRC), a UK-based organization that funds research in the social sciences.
-The ESRC has awarded Conlon a grant to support a collaborative and trans-national project focused on organizations that support asylum seekers—individuals who flee their country of origin because they fear persecution.
+The research council has awarded Conlon a grant to support a collaborative and trans-national project focused on organizations that support asylum seekers—individuals who flee their country of origin because they fear persecution.
 Under this grant, Conlon is collaborating with two UK-based geographers from the University of Exeter and a sociologist from Lancaster University.

 Conlon became concerned with immigration issues while in Ireland in the mid-1990s and early 2000s, when she witnessed an influx of asylum seekers coming into the country.
 She chose asylum seekers in Ireland as her dissertation topic.